 Each year contains 120 credits of taught material, delivered in modules that are typically worth 10 or 20 credits.

-In Year 4, you study just Chemistry and choose 40 credits of taught material from a wide selection of courses pitched at the cutting edge of the subject.
-A major research project accounts for the remaining 80 credits.
+In Year 4, you study just Chemistry and choose 60 credits of taught material from a selection of modules pitched at the cutting edge of the subject.
+A major research project accounts for the remaining 60 credits.